envoyproxy/data-plane-api/README.md

 * [Cluster Discovery Service (CDS)](api/cds.proto).
 * [Endpoint Discovery Service (EDS)](api/eds.proto).
 This has the same role as SDS in the [v1 API](https://lyft.github.io/envoy/docs/configuration/cluster_manager/sds_api.html), the new name better describes what the API does in practice.
 Advanced global load balancing capable of utilizing N-dimensional upstream metrics is now supported.
-* [Listener Discovery Service (LDS)](api/lds.proto).
-This new API supports dynamic discovery of the listener configuration (which ports to bind to, TLS details, filter chains, etc.).
 * [Health Discovery Service (HDS)](api/hds.proto).
 This new API supports efficient endpoint health discovery by the management server via the Envoy instances it manages.
 Individual Envoy instances will typically receive HDS instructions to health check a subset of all endpoints.
 The health check subset may not be a subset of the Envoy instance's EDS endpoints.
+* [Listener Discovery Service (LDS)](api/lds.proto).
+This new API supports dynamic discovery of the listener configuration (which ports to bind to, TLS details, filter chains, etc.).
-* Rate Limit Service.
+* Rate Limit Discovery Service (RLDS).
+This is the same as RLS in v1.
 * [Route Discovery Service (RDS)](api/rds.proto).

 ## Terminology